The (Blues) Future is Now

 - Minnesota State Fair, St. Paul MN; September 9, 1998

-The joke concerning his being able to sing "Good Morning Little School Girl" being the only one that ever sang it as not potentially guilty of committing statuatory rape is less apt as he presently tours as a young adult.
+The joke concerning his being able to sing "Good Morning Little School Girl" being the only one that ever sang it as not having been potentially guilty of committing statutory rape is less apt as he presently tours as a young adult.
 He has jammed onstage with many of his personal heroes, Lonnie Brooks, Jimmy Thackery, Buddy Guy

 , but one of the favorites, Luther Allison that used to join him, could no longer after fatal Cancer in 1997.
 The saddened Jonny wound up playing his guts out in a barefoot tribute at a concert where he learned of his friend's passing.